Low testosterone levels in men can sometimes lead to a condition called gynecomastia, or the development of larger breasts.

 - enlarged male breasts, called gynecomastia

 The male body produces both testosterone and estrogen, although estrogen is usually found at low levels.
-If a man’s testosterone levels are especially low in comparison to estrogen, or if there is an excess of estrogen relative to testosterone, larger breasts may develop.
+If a man’s testosterone levels are especially low in comparison to estrogen, or if there is an excess of estrogen activity relative to testosterone, larger breasts may develop.

-When boys hit puberty and there is a noticeable change in hormonal activity in the body, gynecomastia may appear.
+When boys hit puberty and there’s a noticeable change in hormonal activity in the body, gynecomastia may appear.
 However, it may resolve itself with time and without treatment.
 The excess of breast tissue may be equal in both breasts, or there may be more in one breast than the other.

 Low T is most often simply the result of aging.
 Underlying health conditions can also be the cause.
 Talk to your doctor about whether your low T might be the result of an underlying condition, such as:

 - damage to cells in the testes that produce testosterone